-In 2015 Outokumpu signed worldsteel’s sustainability development charter.
+Outokumpu has signed worldsteel’s sustainability development charter.
 Worldsteel member companies and associations have committed to seven sustainability principles, as outlined in the worldsteel Sustainable Development Policy: environmental protection, safety and health, local communities ethical standards, stakeholder engagement, disclosure and transparency, value for stakeholders.

 In April 2021, Outokumpu was recognized as a Sustainability Champion by worldsteel.
 The Sustainability Champions Programme promotes steel companies that are most clearly demonstrating their commitment to sustainable development.